Note: This story was originally published on November 28, 2017.

 When: April through October

 South of Vancouver you’ll find Steveston Village, a quaint fishing village in the southwest corner of Richmond.
 Two whale watching companies operate from this location at the mouth of the Fraser River.
-Seabreeze Adventures offers four-hour tours in either a semi-covered or zodiac-style boat with an on-board naturalist/interpreter, which adds an educational component to the experience.
-Arrange shuttle pick-up at your Richmond or Vancouver hotel for a $10 fee.
+Seabreeze Adventures offers three- to five-hour tours on semi-enclosed, open, and Zodiac-style boats.
+A knowledgeable on-board naturalist keeps things fun and educational, and Seabreeze’s experienced captains—they’ve been operating since 1998—make sure everyone stays safe, including the whales.
+Shuttle bus pick-up at your Richmond or downtown Vancouver hotel is also available.

-Vancouver Whale Watch was the first whale-watching company to operate from the Vancouver area.
-They will be going into their 20th year of operation in 2018.
+Vancouver Whale Watch was the first whale-watching company to operate from the Vancouver area, in operation for 25 years.
 All three of their vessels are zodiac style (one open and two semi-covered), custom-designed for marine wildlife viewing, and all are equipped with hydrophones to listen to the whales.
 Tours are three to five hours in duration, and a seafood lunch in Steveston pre-or post-tour is a must.
 Shuttle service is available from several downtown locations for a $15 fee.

 Who: White Rock Sea Tours

-Just north of the Canada/US border, the cute seaside town of White Rock is home to White Rock Sea Tours, which operates from the pier along the White Rock beach.
-Zodiac tours depart daily at noon, and the vessel travels across Semiahmoo Bay and into the Salish Sea.
-This excursion is unique in that the zodiac stops at various spots on the Gulf Islands and Vancouver Island for lunch and breaks over the course of your four- to five-hour tour.
+Just north of the Canada/US border, the cute seaside town of White Rock is home to White Rock Sea Tours, which operates from the pier along White Rock beach.
+Zodiac tours depart daily at noon, travelling across Semiahmoo Bay and into the Salish Sea.
+This excursion is unique in that it includes stops at various spots on the Gulf Islands and Vancouver Island for lunch and for breaks over the course of your three- to five-hour tour.

 As temperatures on the water can be inconsistent, it’s best to dress in layers.
 Don’t forget a camera (waterproof if possible), sunscreen, sunglasses (and a way to keep them in place), a water bottle, and a snack.
 Check with the company you’ve booked as they may suggest some variations to this list.
 If you’re travelling in an open zodiac-style boat, you are usually provided with a protective suit that fits over your clothes to keep you warm and dry.